coltonbooth/CoreChainDB/corechaindb/corechaindb/common/schema/README.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

 # Introduction

-This directory contains the schemas for the different JSON documents BigchainDB uses.
+This directory contains the schemas for the different JSON documents corechaindb uses.

 The aim is to provide:

-- a strict definition of the data structures used in BigchainDB,
+- a strict definition of the data structures used in corechaindb,
 - a language-independent tool to validate the structure of incoming/outcoming data.
 (There are several ready to use [implementations](http://json-schema.org/implementations.html) written in